-Harold is currently a Visiting Lecturer in Print and Contemporary Art Practice.
-Working across all the pathways in CAP, he mostly engages with students through one to one tutorials.
+Harold is currently tutor in MA Contemporary Art Practice and a visiting lecturer in MA Print.
+Working across all the pathways in CAP, he mostly engages with students through one to one tutorials, seminars and workshops.

 Harold Offeh was born in Accra, Ghana, but grew up in London.
 He is an artist working in a range of media including performance, video, photography, learning and social arts practice.
 He studied Critical Fine Art Practice at the University of Brighton (1996–99) and completed an MA Fine Art Photography at the Royal College of Art (1999–2001).
 He is due to complete his PhD in 2020.
 He lives in Cambridge and works in London and Leeds, where he is also currently a Reader in Fine Art at Leeds Beckett University.
 He has also been a Visiting Lecturer at Goldsmiths College, Slade School of Art, the Royal Academy Schools, Central St Martins and School of the Art Institute in Chicago, USA.